07 Apr 2018

 A long distance affair

-With diversity and inclusivity increasingly prevalent in the workplaces and institutions, technology has become a lifeline for organizations to make their practices digital and up to date.
+With diversity and inclusivity increasingly prevalent in the workplaces and institutions, technology has become a lifeline for organisations to make their practices digital and up to date.
 A global mindset of the millennials has led to them look for work and study opportunities beyond borders.
-As a result, distance learning requires a greater number of trainers and reliable accreditation to overcome customer skepticism and enhance their confidence.
-E-learning practices encourage, not just students, but also organizations to provide a chance to their employees to upgrade their skills.
+As a result, distance learning requires a greater number of trainers and reliable accreditation to overcome customer scepticism and enhance their confidence.
+E-learning practices encourage, not just students, but also organisations to provide a chance to their employees to upgrade their skills.
 It is not very long before online learning becomes the new ‘cool’ trendy thing to do.